jhubert/hiring-exercises/grouping/README.md

 ## Output

-The expected output is a new CSV file that has rows marked with the id that represents that group of rows.
+The expected output is a new CSV file that has the original rows marked with the identifier of the person that row represents.